hiqdev/yii2-language/README.md

 This extension provides:

 - module with controller and language select action
+    - auto detection of acceptable languages
+    - saving selected language to cookie
 - widget for displaying language selection menu

 ## Installation